dj-oyu/m5stack-balloon-jump/README.md

 - Balloon bursts when it hits the ground or obstacles
 - Score and height tracking
 - Touch screen controls
+- Level cap increased to 10 with cheerful level-up notification

 ## How to Play